 - When the bottom of the egg is set but the top is not yet fully cooked, transfer it back to the bowl.

-- Add the sesame oil to the wok, then add the white part of the Tokyo negi.
+- Add 1 Tbsp roasted sesame oil to the wok, then add the white part of the Tokyo negi.
 Stir-fry to coat with the oil.

-- Add the stir-fried takana and stir-fry for 2 minutes until well coated with oil.
+- Add 1 package stir-fried takana (pickled mustard greens) and stir-fry for 2 minutes until well coated with oil.

-- Add the cooked and cooled rice to the wok.
+- Add 2 servings cooked Japanese short-grain rice, cooled, to the wok.
 With the spatula, use a slicing motion to separate the rice clumps and combine the rice with the takana mixture.

-- Season the fried rice with soy sauce, salt, and white pepper.
+- Season the fried rice with 2 tsp soy sauce, ¼ tsp Diamond Crystal kosher salt, and ⅛ tsp white pepper powder.
 Taste the fried rice and adjust the seasoning since each brand of stir-fried takana is flavored differently.

 - Add the cooked egg back into the wok and break it into smaller pieces.
 Toss everything together and turn off the heat.
 Serve the fried rice in individual plates/bowls.
 Enjoy!